phillipleblanc/blog/IDEAS.md

 - Korean toggle / Korean market
 - guide people to the articles they would be interested in
 - book reviews
+- links to other articles with pop-up excerpt

 ## Post Ideas
 - Trust